top of page

 For High School Juniors & Seniors

-Interested in a Career in Law Enforcement
+Interested in a Law Enforcement Career

 Kiwanis Youth Law Enforcement Camp